La Palisiada: Plot

 A forensic psychiatrist is confronted with the complicated story of the murder of a policeman a few months before the signing of Protocol No. 6 of the European Convention on Human Rights, which provided for the rejection of the death penalty.

 The film has two storylines: modernity, with which the film begins, and the 1990s, the central core.

 In the center of the plot is a forensic psychiatrist whose peaceful life changes when he has to take part in the complicated story of the murder of a policeman.
 The hero begins to doubt the correctness of the law enforcement system when he sees all the lawlessness of conducting judicial experiments on the suspect.

 The city stands up, and finding the killer is a matter of honor.

 Forensic psychiatrist Oleksandr (Andriy Zhurba) and his friend, investigator Ilhar (Novruz Pashaev), investigate the murder of their police colleague.
 Three men were connected by joint work, long-standing friendship, and feelings for one woman.
 Now, she is the widow of the deceased.

 At the film's beginning, we see a story about some hipsters and their problems, which suddenly flows into the story of the investigation in Uzhhorod in 1996.
 This introductory part can be evaluated depending on your viewing skills: both as a flashback, flashforward, and something parallel.
 Further, the architecture of this film does not get easier because if you think you are facing a classic detective story about the 1990s, then it is not.
 After all, a classic detective story is a kind of plot puzzle where different parts, thanks to logic, are combined into a common big picture.

 The film's second part is a flashback to the first introductory part.
 However, it is so large that it feels like the "modernity" of the picture – and therefore, we begin to perceive the introduction as a flashforward to the main one.

-The viewer watches a very murky story of how two law enforcement officers try to sew a criminal case with white threads to find the culprit quickly and put him under the firing squad while it is still allowed.
-It is in this turbidity and these harlots that the essence of what the director himself calls "post-Soviet noir" or, more correctly, "neo-noir" is hidden.
-After all, our 1990s are really about turbidity and whores.
-The state was just being established, but all around, "cases were being coughed up," public property was being privatized, competitors were drowning in rivers, and journalists were being deported.
+The viewer watches a murky story of two law enforcement officers trying to sew a criminal case with white threads to find the culprit quickly and put him under the firing squad.
+It is in this haziness "neo-noir" is hidden.
+The state was just being established, but all around public property was being privatized, competitors were drowning in rivers, and journalists were being deported.
 It was not clear who was right and who was wrong.
-Who is the hero, and who is the antagonist in this epic?
+Who is the hero, and who is the antagonist?
 To some extent, the 1990s is the era of solid anti-heroes.

 It is a non-linear course of events according to the principle of the Möbius strip.